Ike at the Mike

 "Ike at the Mike" is an alternate history short story by Howard Waldrop.
 It was first published in Omni, in June 1982.

 Synopsis

-Decades after he decided to pursue music rather than attend West Point, an elderly Dwight Eisenhower — now a legendary jazz clarinetist — performs at the White House and reminisces about his late friend, drummer "Wild" George S. Patton; in the audience, Senator Presley considers the path of his own life.
+Decades after he decided to pursue music rather than attend West Point, an elderly Dwight Eisenhower—now a legendary jazz clarinetist—performs at the White House and reminisces about his late friend, drummer "Wild" George S. Patton; in the audience, Senator Presley considers the path of his own life.

 Reception

 "Ike at the Mike" was a finalist for the 1983 Hugo Award for Best Short Story.

 In the Washington Post, Michael Dirda called it "comic and touching".
-Kirkus Reviews found it "amusing", Graham Sleight, writing in Strange Horizons, noted that it is "more concise" and "less a prisoner of its own research" than some of Waldrop's other stories.
+Kirkus Reviews found it "amusing", while Graham Sleight, writing in Strange Horizons, noted that it is "more concise" and "less a prisoner of its own research" than some of Waldrop's other stories.